akai-org/slides-webdevelopment-for-highschool/presentation/presentation.md

 --

-Na co się dzieli web development?
+Web development - co to właściwie jest?
 -----

 --